ddangelov/Top2Vec/README.md

 Top2Vec
 =======

-Topic2Vector is a an algorithm for topic modeling.
+Topic2Vector is an algorithm for topic modeling.
 It automatically detects topics present in text and generates jointly embedded topic, document and word vectors.
 Once you train the Top2Vec model you can:
 * Get number of detected topics.